beshu-tech/readonlyrest-docs/elasticsearch.md

       hosts: ["10.0.0.0/24"] # <-- this is a rule
 ```

-_An Example of Access Control List \(ACL\) made of 2 blocks._
+_An Example of the Access Control List \(ACL\) made of 2 blocks._

 The YAML snippet above, like all of this plugin's settings should be saved inside the `readonlyrest.yml` file.
 Create this file **on the same path where `elasticsearch.yml` is found**.

 **TIP**: If you are a subscriber of the [PRO](https://readonlyrest.com/pro.html) or [Enterprise](https://readonlyrest.com/pro.html) Kibana plugin, you can edit and refresh the settings through a GUI.
-For more on this, see the [documentation for ReadonlyREST plugin for Kibana](kibana/).
+For more on this, see the [documentation for the ReadonlyREST plugin for Kibana](kibana/).

 ### Encryption

-An SSL encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
+An SSL-encrypted connection is a prerequisite for secure exchange of credentials and data over the network.
 To make use of it you need to have certificate and private key.
 [Letsencrypt](https://letsencrypt.org/) certificates work just fine (see tutorial below).
 Before ReadonlyREST 1.44.0 both files, certificate and private key, had to be placed inside PKCS#12 or JKS keystore.
 See the tutorial at the end of this section.
 ReadonlyREST 1.44.0 or newer supports using PEM files directly, without the need to use a keystore.

 ReadonlyREST can be configured to encrypt network traffic on two independent levels:
 1. HTTP (port 9200)